Interview With Dr. Jeff Brooks

 We saw that balloons were in the stomach for a maximum of six months, which is not enough time to change eating habits, which is our main goal at Spatz.
 Secondly, between 10% to 20% of patients are intolerant to balloons.
 Third and most important, we could clearly see in studies that balloons lose their effect after 3 to 4 months.

-Q: So how is the Spatz 3 different?
-How does it address these shortcomings you mentioned?
+How does Spatz3 address these shortcomings you mentioned?

-Q: How is Spatz capable of changing people’s attitude towards food?
+How is Spatz3 capable of changing people’s attitude towards food?

-Q: What’s the typical profile of patient that would demand for a balloon treatment?
+What’s the typical profile of a patient that would succeed with a balloon treatment?

 Thank you for your time Dr. Brooks.